Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/dashboard-rest-api.md

     Returns a list of up to 100 of user 123's events, offset from the 50th most recent event.

-???example "Get most recent two events for user with ID 123"
+???code-example "Get most recent two events for user with ID 123"

     **Request**